Perch Lakes

-Lake Wiritoa Whanganui: Perch Fishing on a Scenic Freshwater Lake
+Lake Wiritoa Whanganui: Perch Fishing and Recreation

 Practical Information

-Licence required No licence required for perch fishing
+Licence required No licence required for perch

 Boat ramp Available on site

-Techniques Bubble float with worms; spin fishing with red/white Veltic spinners, small Rapala lures, or red/pink softbaits
+Techniques Bubble float with worms; spin fishing with red/white Veltic spinners, small Rapala lures or red/pink softbaits

 About Lake Wiritoa

-What Visitors Say
+What Visitors Often Say

 Where to Learn More